Nepal Mathematical Society

-The Nepal Mathematical Society (NMS) (नेपाल गणित समाज), was founded (formally) in January 1979 (Nepali :बिक्रम सम्बत २०३५ माघ ५), by enthusiastic Nepalese mathematicians of that time, with the aim of enhancing the academic excellency in studying, teaching, research and applications of Mathematics.
+The Nepal Mathematical Society (NMS) (नेपाल गणित समाज) was founded (formally) in January 1979 (Nepali: बिक्रम सम्बत २०३५ माघ ५) by Nepalese mathematicians with the aim of enhancing the academic excellency in studying, teaching, research and applications of mathematics.

 Overview

 The Nepal Mathematical Society is an association of professional mathematicians dedicated for promotion of mathematical sciences in the country.
 The society annually published various publications, and held conferences and talk programs at local and national level.
 The first president the Nepal Mathematical Society is Prof. Dhup Ratna Bajracharya.

 History

 Establishment of an Institute for enhancing mathematical research and education through sound activities was realized in 2019 B.S.
 The informal discussion happened between and among the most enthusiastic mathematicians and students of the master's degree program in a picnic program in 2019 B.S.
 Primarily those parental figures of the institution were Prof. Ashutosh Ganguly, Prof. Krishna Murari Saxena, Prof. Govinda Dev Pant, Prof. Keshav Dev Bhattarai, Prof. Dhup Ratna Bajracharya including the students Ram Man Shrestha, Shankar Raj Pant.
 The Society attained its legal status in 2035/10/05 B.S.